-Paycheck Protection Program Liquidity Facility-In June 2020, we borrowed funds from the Federal Reserve through the PPP Liquidity Facility (the "PPPLF").
-Advances under the PPPLF carry an interest rate of 0.35%, are made on a dollar-for-dollar basis based on the amount of loans originated under the PPP and are secured by loans made by us under the PPP.
+Paycheck Protection Program Liquidity Facility-In June 2020, the Company commenced borrowing funds from the Federal Reserve through the PPP Liquidity Facility (the "PPPLF") to finance all the loans the Company originated under the PPP.
+Advances under the PPPLF carry an interest rate of 0.35%, are made on a dollar-for-dollar basis based on the amount of loans originated under the PPP and are secured by loans made by the Company under the PPP.
 The PPPLF contains customary covenants but is not subject to any financial covenants.
 The maturity date of PPPLF borrowings is the same as the maturity date of the loans pledged to secure the extension of credit, generally two years.
 At maturity, both principal and accrued interest are due.
-The maturity date of a PPPLF borrowing will be accelerated if, among other things, we have been reimbursed by the SBA for a loan forgiveness (to the extent of the forgiveness), we have received payment from the SBA representing exercise of the loan guarantee or we have received payment from the underlying borrower (to the extent of the payment received).
-No new extensions of credit will be made under the PPPLF after June 30, 2021 unless the Federal Reserve Board and the United States Department of the Treasury decide to extend the PPPLF.
-We borrowed money under the PPPLF to finance all the loans we originated under the PPP.
-As of December 31, 2020, \$14.5 million was outstanding under the PPPLF.
+The maturity date of a PPPLF borrowing will be accelerated if, among other things, the Company has been reimbursed by the SBA for a loan forgiveness (to the extent of the forgiveness), the Company has received payment from the SBA representing exercise of the loan guarantee or the Company has received payment from the underlying borrower (to the extent of the payment received).
+As of December 31, 2021 and 2020, \$5.0 million and \$14.5 million, respectively, was outstanding under the PPPLF.
+As the PPP has ended, no new extensions of credit may be made under the PPPLF.